karrot-dev/karrot-blog/_posts/2018-03-15-how-to-use-karrot.md

 ## Group list, group map and signup

 We don't have a landing page anymore.
-When you access karrot.world nowadays, you will directly see the group list page with the group overview map.
+When you access Karrot.world nowadays, you will directly see the group list page with the group overview map.

 ![Group list page with group overview map](/images/howto/groupPreview_en.png) _On the left you can scroll through the groups or directly address them via the search bar._